Earn higher rankings and more search traffic with our free SEO checker

 In most cases, title tags are a quick fix, though they require some brainstorming.

-Following your title tag, our SEO checker will look at the following features of your description tag:
+Following your title tag, our SEO checker will look at the following features of your meta description:

 - Length: Like a title tag, a description or meta tag also has character limits.
 Your description tag should not exceed 160 characters — otherwise, it won’t display in search results.
-It’s worth noting that in some instances Google will rewrite your description tag.
+It’s worth noting that in some instances Google will rewrite your meta description.

-To make our audit report easy to follow, we include your description tag in the report.
+To make your SEO analysis easy to follow, we include your meta description tag in the report.

 After our tool assesses your title tag and meta description, it evaluates your heading tags.
 These tags feature throughout the content of your page and tend to include the keywords you’re targeting.
 They’re also helpful for readers, as they divide your content into neat, easy-to-follow sections.

 Maximize your SEO strategy by including an H1 tag, as well as H2 tags.
 Depending on your content, you may also have H3 and H4 tags to make your content even easier for audiences to read.
-Our SEO checker tool will look for H1, H2, and H3 tags — if you’re missing them, we’ll let you know.
+Our SEO checker tool will look for H1, H2, H3, H4, and H5 tags — if you’re missing them, we’ll let you know.

 Our tool will also look for your primary keyword in your heading tags.
 To improve your SEO strategy, you’ll want to include your primary keyword in your heading tags, especially your H1 tag.
 If your keyword would impact the readability of your H2 and H3 tags, consider leaving it out.